Skip to main content

 Incisional and excisional skin biopsies

-For these types of biopsies, a surgical knife is used to cut through the full thickness of skin.
-An incisional biopsy removes only part of the tumor, while an excisional biopsy removes the entire tumor.
 The piece of skin is removed for testing, and the edges of the cut are sewn together.
 These biopsies are usually done using a local anesthetic (numbing medicine).

-Regardless of the type of skin biopsy, once the samples are removed, they are sent to a doctor called a pathologist, who will look at them under a microscope and might do other tests on them (see below).
+Regardless of the type of skin biopsy, once the samples are removed, they are sent to a doctor called a pathologist, who will look at them with a microscope and might do other tests on them (see below).

 Lymph node biopsies